prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

 Querying the transaction history
 --------------------------------

-.. http:get:: /taler/history
+.. http:get:: ${BASE_URL}/history/incoming

   Return a list of transactions made from or to the exchange.
-The query can be restricted to only include incoming or outgoing transactions.

-  Incoming transactions must contain a valid reserve public key and outgoing transactions must include a valid wire transfer ID.
-If a bank transaction does not confirm to the right syntax, it must be ignored (and money sent back to the sender if possible).
+  Incoming transactions must contain a valid reserve public key.
+If a bank transaction does not confirm to the right syntax, the wire gatway must not report it to the exchange, and sent funds back to the sender if possible.

-  The bank account of the exchange is determined via the user name in the ``Authorization`` header.
+  The bank account of the exchange is determined via the base URL and/or the user name in the ``Authorization`` header.
 In fact the transaction history might come from a "virtual" account, where multiple real bank accounts are merged into one history.

-  Transactions are identified by an opaque string identifier, referred to here as "row ID".
+  Transactions are identified by an opaque numeric identifier, referred to here as "row ID".
 The semantics of the row ID (including its sorting order) are determined by the bank server and completely opaque to the client.